tsimafeip/uds-nnia-tutorial-2223/01-introduction/main.md

 ## Questions ![](img/monocle_face.png){width=15px}
 > - What will be the first principal component?
-> - Does anyone know how PCA works?
+> - What is the motivation behind PCA?
 > - What does it mean that we take only $k$ largest principal components?

 <!--